 The almost-forgotten hero from the alternate timeline of DC Comics' 1991 event <em>Armageddon 2001</em>, Matthew Ryder escaped a dystopian dictator and certain death by traveling into the past with the ability to "read" potential futures of people just by touching them. <P>Unfortunately, while he prevented his future from happening, he did so by accidentally causing the creation of his dictator nemesis a decade early, setting in motion events that led to the <em>Zero Hour</em> crossover years later.
 As far as temporal super heroics go, there are more impressive wins.

 Young Avengers' first leader sought to balance the scales for things that he'd do later in life — time travel can get weird, when it comes to cause and effect, remember — by adopting the guise of Iron Lad before he grew up to become Kang the Conqueror, who appeared on our time-traveling villains list. <p>As Iron Lad, he managed to lead the team's short-lived first incarnation before fate - or the time-traveling equivalent - asserted itself, taking him to his destiny as one of the Avengers' most famous, and most deadly, foes.
-His career may not have been the longest, but his aim was true… and with the new series bringing together a new team of teenage Avengers, his legacy will live on for some time.
+His career may not have been the longest, but his aim was true… And with the Young Avengers remaining fan favorites even without a current series, his legacy will live on for some time.

 The original Deathlok was Luther Manning, a man from the post-apocalyptic future world of 1990 — well, he <em>was</em> created in 1974 — who traveled back to the present to find himself teaming up with the Thing and Nick Fury (after earlier clashes, of course) to try and undo the world in which he came from. <p>Although I don't remember 1990 being particularly apocalyptic — admittedly, I was younger at the time and my attention was elsewhere — it's fair to say that he didn't really do anything too bad to the future, considering how it turned out.
 Good job, Luther!